nsnarender5511/cpp-site/crules-website/docs/documentation-map.md

 3. **Working with Agents**: Check the [Agent System](./user-guide/agents.md) documentation.
 4. **Developers**: Begin with the [Architecture](./developer-guide/architecture.md) and [Code Structure](./developer-guide/code-structure.md) guides.
 5. **Contributors**: Review the [Contributing](./developer-guide/contributing.md) guidelines.
+6. **Future Plans**: See the [Roadmap](./ROADMAP.md) for upcoming features and development priorities.

 ## Version Information

-This documentation applies to crules v0.1.0 and later.
+This documentation applies to crules version 1.0.0.
 For documentation on previous versions, please refer to the appropriate release tags in the repository.